Medical Assistant FAQs

 It’s always important to check if the State in which you want to work has specific requirements for Medical Assistants to obtain employment.
-It is not required that Medical Assistants be certified/licensed in order to obtain employment in the State of Michigan, however, some employers may set this requirement for candidates they wish to hire.
+As of June 2018, it is not required that Medical Assistants be certified/licensed in order to obtain employment in the State of Michigan, however, some employers may set this requirement for candidates they wish to hire.
 Furthermore, there are benefits to becoming a Certified Medical Assistant, and certification may strengthen a candidate’s prospects during their search for employment.
-In order to assist our graduates, Dorsey Schools will pay the cost one time for graduates of this program to challenge a certification exam as selected by Dorsey Schools, contingent upon the graduate meeting Dorsey Schools exam preparation requirements.
+In order to assist our graduates, Dorsey Schools will pay the cost one time for medical assistant program graduates to challenge a certification examination as selected by Dorsey Schools, contingent upon the graduate meeting Dorsey Schools’ exam preparation requirements.

 What will be covered in the program?

-The Dorsey Schools Medical Assistant program offers instruction in both a traditional classroom setting as well as a hands-on environment by way of the labs at Dorsey Schools in addition to an externship that will take place during the final module of training.
+The Dorsey Schools Medical Assistant program offers instruction in both a traditional classroom setting as well as a hands-on environment by way of the labs at Dorsey Schools as well as an externship that will take place during the final module of training.
 Students enrolled in the Medical Assistant program will be exposed to a variety of topics including (but not limited to):

 - Taking and recording a health history, vital signs, and physical measurements